SYMPTOMS OF UNDER WATERING A LAWN

 Shallow Frequent Lawn Watering is Bad

-Dy soils also lack beneficial microbial activity, because these microbes require moisture to stay alive.
+Dry soils also lack beneficial microbial activity, because these microbes require moisture to stay alive.
 Properly watered lawns will have moist soils that are not over-saturated.
-Proper moisture is the key to building a living soil that is teaming with beneficial microorganisms is allowing the soil to dry out between lawn watering.
+Proper moisture is the key to building a living soil that is teeming with beneficial microorganisms.
+Allow the soil to dry out between lawn waterings.

 Is Daily Lawn Watering Good or Bad for Lawns?